Isopolito/Ganchos/README.md

 ## Command line arguments
 -t, --template: Print out a template.
 Takes a value that specifies what type of template to generate
    * meta: A standard plugin meta file.
-Will prompt for the name of the plugin.
    * bashwrapper: A bash script file stubbed out to wrap around an existing program to use a Ganchos plugin.

 ## Logs